- This event has passed.

 About Framing the Future

-Canon U.S.A. invites the Women in Media community for a one-day, deep dive into shooting vertical video simultaneously with full frame.
-We will explore the new Canon EOS C50 camera, which allows you to shoot both formats at the same time, seamlessly.
+Canon U.S.A. hosted the Women in Media community for a one-day, deep dive into shooting vertical video simultaneously with full frame.
+We explored the new Canon EOS C50 camera, which allows you to shoot both formats at the same time, seamlessly.

 Hands-On Camera Time